Learning to Adopt Generative AI: Related Literature

 \subsection{AI Adoption}

 Our paper contributes to the emerging literature on AI adoption, summarized in Appendix Table \ref{tab:aiadoption}.
-Prior research has predominantly focused on the \textit{antecedents} and \textit{consequences} of adopting traditional, non-generative AI technologies such as automated guided vehicles, computer vision, and natural language processing \citep{mcelheran2024ai, chen2024does, alekseeva2020ai}.
-In exploring the \textit{antecedents}, studies have largely adopted a behavioral perspective to investigate how technological, organizational, and environmental factors influence AI adoption decisions \citep{jo2023analyzing, prasad2023towards}.
-These studies primarily employ qualitative methods, including surveys and interviews, to deliberate on users' perceptions of AI (e.g., perceived ease of use and perceived usefulness) and how these perceptions affect adoption incentives \citep{gupta2024adoption, choudhury2023investigating}.
+Prior research has focused on the \textit{antecedents} and \textit{consequences} of adopting traditional AI technologies \citep{wang2025artificial, mcelheran2024ai, chen2024does, alekseeva2020ai}.
+In exploring the \textit{antecedents}, studies have adopted a behavioral perspective to investigate how technological, organizational, and environmental factors influence AI adoption decisions \citep{jo2023analyzing, prasad2023towards}.
+The majority of studies employ behavioral methods, including surveys, interviews, and controlled experiments, to deliberate on users' perceptions of AI (e.g., perceived ease of use and perceived usefulness) and how these perceptions affect adoption incentives \citep{gupta2024adoption, choudhury2023investigating}.
 Regarding the \textit{consequences}, it is well established that although AI adoption produces economic benefits, these benefits may be unevenly distributed.
 For instance, \citet{agrawal2024artificial} suggests that unequal access to and capabilities in utilizing non-generative AI technologies can exacerbate disparities among firms in terms of organizational performance and market dynamics.
-This issue is particularly concerning, as it may lead to a widening gap between firms able to harness the benefits of AI and those that cannot, resulting in significant disparities in innovation, productivity, and market competitiveness \citep{gans2023artificial}.
+This issue is concerning, as it may lead to a widening gap between firms able to harness the benefits of AI and those that cannot, resulting in significant disparities in innovation, productivity, and market competitiveness \citep{gans2023artificial}.

-Our study advances beyond this literature by developing a unified model framework that simultaneously addresses both antecedents and consequences of AI adoption.
-While prior research has made valuable contributions, the inherently dynamic and intangible nature of user perceptions has posed significant methodological challenges.
-Traditional approaches struggle to directly measure the underlying utility driving adoption decisions or capture the dynamic nature of the learning process.
-To address these limitations, we develop a customized Bayesian learning model that formally characterizes the dynamics of generative AI adoption.
-This structural approach complements existing behavioral studies by moving beyond static snapshots to capture the iterative nature of technology adoption and learning.